-SERVICE DELIVERY STANDARDS How we intend to comply Facilitating the use of Welsh Oversight Telephone calls The Welsh Language Standards All staff have been made aware of The Welsh Language Standards as imposed Guidance for staff published on the the requirement to respect upon the Service place no legal requirement to Service's intranet contains clear language choice when dealing with answer 999 calls in Welsh.
-However, the Service instructions on the procedures to follow if telephone calls to and from will designate a number of posts in the Control a caller wishes to conduct their business members of the public.
-The Room as Welsh essential in order to provide a with the Service in Welsh, but the call Service expects each individual Welsh language response to 999 calls made in taker is not a Welsh speaker. member of staff to take personal Welsh whenever possible.
-Sound files containing examples of responsibility and accountability for Employees of the Service will give a fully bilingual bilingual greetings have been made following the correct internal greeting when answering the telephone. available on the Welsh Language procedures to ensure that legal The posts within the Service responsible for Standards page of the Service's intranet. compliance is maintained. undertaking reception duties have been designated as Welsh essential and filled by Welsh speakers.(Standards 8, 9,13 & 20) Staff who are not Welsh speaking may locate a Welsh speaking colleague from a list held on the Service's intranet and transfer a call to them if that is the caller's preference.
-(Standards 10 & 18) When the Service establishes telephone contact with a service user for the first time, the service user will be asked if they would prefer to receive future calls from the Service in Welsh or English.
+SERVICE DELIVERY STANDARDS How we intend to comply Facilitating the use of Welsh Oversight How we intend to complyTelephone callsThe Welsh Language Standards as imposedupon the Service place no legal requirementto answer 999 calls in Welsh.
+However, theService will designate a number of posts inthe Control Room as Welsh essential inorder to provide a Welsh language responseto 999 calls made in Welsh wheneverpossible.Employees of the Service will give a fullybilingual greeting when answering thetelephone.The posts within the Service responsible forundertaking reception duties have beendesignated as Welsh essential and filled byWelsh speakers.(Standards 8, 9,13 & 20)Staff who are not Welsh speaking may locatea Welsh speaking colleague from a list heldon the Service's intranet and transfer a call tothem if that is the caller's preference.(Standards 10 & 18)When the Service establishes telephonecontact with a service user for the first time, Facilitating the use of Welsh The Welsh Language Standards Guidance for staff published on the Service's intranet contains clear instructions on the procedures to follow if a caller wishes to conduct their business with the Service in Welsh, but the call taker is not a Welsh speaker.
+All staff have been made aware of the requirement to respect language choice when dealing with telephone calls to and from members of the public.
+The Service expects each individual member of staff to take personal responsibility and accountability for following the correct internal procedures to ensure that legal compliance is maintained. the service user will be asked if they would prefer to receive future calls from the Service in Welsh or English.
 That language preference will be noted and respected.
 (Standard 21)